numaproj/numaflow/proposal/README.md

 ### Direct Communication Processing During Application Execution
 - Premise:
-  - Within a Vertex, the UDF container is aware of the destination Vertex name, which is equivalent to a Service in a typical microservices architecture.
+  - The UDF container in Vertex has the destination Vertex name as a environment varialbe.
+  - We assume that it can also have the domain name of the corresponding MultiNetwork Service.
   - This processing is assumed to be performed using a library provided by the Numaflow SDK.

 1. The interface function accepts the data to be sent and the required buffer size as its arguments.